CASE STUDY

 For businesses in the fitness industry, it’s important to understand this concept so they’re able to break up their own services into single data flow blocks.

 For peripheral devices, it’s the opposite — they can only be connected to one central device at a time.
-For example, your user’s phone (central) can be connected to a fitness band, a heart rate ring, and smart dumbbells (peripherals) simultaneously, while each one of these devices can be connected to a single mobile device.
+For example, your user’s phone (central) can be connected to a fitness band, a heart rate ring, and smart dumbbells (peripherals) simultaneously, while each one of these devices can be connected to a single iOS or Android device.

 Bluetooth Low Energy can allow a client to control Bluetooth devices using your iOS or Android app on their smartphone